rust-lang/rfcs/active/0000-allocator.md

-But we do not want to impose the burden of supporting a tracing garbage collector on all users: if a type does not contain any GC-managed pointers, then the code path for allocating an instance of that type should not bear any overhead related to GC.
+But we do not want to impose the burden of supporting a tracing garbage collector on all users: if a type does not contain any GC-managed pointers (and is not itself GC-managed), then the code path for allocating an instance of that type should not bear any overhead related to GC.

 To provide garbage-collection support without imposing overhead on